Brad Pitt 'Blissfully Naive' to Reactions Over Jen Aniston Reunion

 "She didn't realize how huge of a reaction the public would have to them," the source added.
 "They both have laughed a bit about it."

-While some fans of the former couple are hoping for them to get back together again, a second source tells ET that this has been "nothing more than fun run-ins."
+While some fans of the former couple are hoping for them to get back together again, a second source told ET that this has been "nothing more than fun run-ins."

 "Brad and Jen look sincerely happy.
-They definitely worked on their friendship as their encounters are very genuine," the source says.
+They definitely worked on their friendship as their encounters are very genuine," the source added.
 "Brad adores her and is really enjoying his moment in the sun."

 Additionally, a separate source added that the actor made amends with his ex-wife, explaining that they have definitely moved on from their complex past and that Pitt, in particular, has "apologized" for some of the past issues in their relationship.

-"Brad is completely sober now and is in such a different place than he was when they were together," the source says.
+"Brad is completely sober now and is in such a different place than he was when they were together," the source shared.
 "Brad is truly an introspective guy who has worked hard on himself.
 He has apologized to her for many things he felt were his issues in their relationship.
 He truly takes ownership for his mistakes and that has changed their relationship with each other today.
 They both have moved on."

 For more on Pitt and Aniston's reunion, watch below.